intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 any identifier at any layer that is common across different contexts can be used as a way to correlate activity.
-Beyond IP addresses, many other factors can be used together to create a fingerprint of a specific device (such as MAC addresses, device properties, software properties and behavior, etc).
+Beyond IP addresses, many other factors can be used together to create a fingerprint of a specific device (such as MAC addresses, device properties, software properties and behavior, application state, etc).

 ## Context Separation